MahmoudDolah/MahmoudDolah.github.io/_posts/2019-04-09-mac-dev-env-set-up.md

 Next, let's mimic the way Linux allows us to move windows with powerful keyboard shortcuts (specifically, I'm referring to the `Super` + direction).
 The only free one that I've come across is an application called [Spectacle][spectacle].

+If you're more a fan of linux window managers like xmonad or i3, I recommend [Amethyst][amethyst]

 Finally, we want a powerful tool to search across our machine.
 For this purpose, I use [Alfred][alfred].
 You can directly download Alfred via the above link, or you can install it via homebrew
 ```